 With close to 10,000 mutual funds to choose from, how do you know which ones are worth investing in?
 I did a non-scientific survey of a few random people on the street: Other than relying on their financial advisor to tell them which funds to invest in, the majority responded that they choose which fund to invest in according to the fund’s performance.

 So how does one analyze and pick a mutual fund?
-Below are the first three of five guidelines that I hope will help you out.
+Below are five guidelines that I hope will help you out.

-A no load mutual fund is one that does not charge a fee, or commission, up front.
-A front load fund does charge a fee up front.
+A no load mutual fund is one that does not charge a commission to invest in the mutual fund.
+A front load mutual fund does charge a fee up front.
 There are plenty of no load mutual funds out there.
-In fact, studies show that buying a loaded mutual fund is no better than buying a no load fund in terms of performance.
+In fact, there is no proof that buying a loaded mutual fund is better than buying a no load fund in terms of performance.
 So why is the fee charged?
 It’s charged by a broker for “helping you pick a fund”.
+Many times this fee goes into the pocket of the person selling you the fund as a commission.
+If no one sold you the fund and it still charges a front end load, then the fee goes to the fund company.
 Save your money and pick funds without a load.

 A quick example so you fully understand a load: Say you have $10,000 to invest in Fund A, which charges a 5.75% front load.
 This means that of your $10,000, you paid $575 to the broker and invested $9,425.
 Let me repeat that for you.
-You just paid a broker $575 to invest in a mutual fund.
+You just paid a broker $575 to invest in a mutual fund when you can do this for FREE.
 Even worse than this, if the fund charges 1% in expenses and returned 7%, your investment is worth $9,984 after one year.
-Even though the fund returned %, you still lost money.
+Even though the fund returned 7%, you are still in the hole.
 Please avoid front load mutual funds at all costs.

 In addition to this fee is the 12b-1 fee.
 This is a “marketing fee” of roughly 1% that you will be charged each year regardless if you sell or not.
 So, if you choose to sell in year six, even though you didn’t pay the (CDSL), you still paid the 12b-1 fee each year.
 Hopefully an example will prove helpful.

-The other fee that you get charged is the funds expense.
+The other fee that you get charged is the fund expense fee (or expense ratio).
 These vary widely.
-If you are looking at bond funds, the expense ratio for the fund should be around 0.50%.
-For equities, around 0.75%, and for small international funds, close to 1%.
+If you are looking at bond funds, the expense ratio for the fund should be under 0.50%.
+For equity mutual funds, the fee should be under 0.75%, and for international funds, under 1%.
 Anything else is excessive.
 In fact, many reading this may think the numbers I suggest above are excessive.
 With all else held equal, choose the fund with the lower expense ratio.
 Why?
 Because these are fees you pay.
 They are transparent to you, but you still pay them.
 Let’s look at an example.

 You invest $10,000 in two funds that return 5% in a given year.
 Fund A has an expense ratio of 1.25%, while Fund B has an expense ratio of 0.40%.
 In one year, you paid $131 in fees in Fund A while you paid $42 in fees in Fund B.